DMoest/MVC-Framework/README.md

     *If not installed, make sure to install what you need.*

 3. Install project dependencies:
-   *If you are in doubt with what is about to be install into you local environment. declared for the project in `composer.json` and if work is intended also from `package.json`.*
+   *If you are in doubt with what is about to be install into you local environment.
+Dependencies for the project are declared in `composer.json` and `package.json`.*
       * Navigate to the project root in the folder `app/` through your command line terminal.
       * Run the command `make install`.
       * If you intend to work with the project also run `npm install`.